-Join in the celebration of the 2018 wine harvest by participating in festivals, luncheons, dinners, crush parties, wine stomps, vineyard hikes, and even a half marathon run through Wine Country.
-We’ve collected a sampling of events for you to consider across the United States from New York’s Finger Lakes to the hills of Sonoma, Virginia to Texas, Washington, Oregon and Napa.
-You can stomp grapes or dine in the vineyard by candlelight, go wine tasting with the winemaker, and even make your own case of rosé.
-Well, what are you waiting for?
-The grapes have been brought in and harvest season is here, so make some reservations and get in on the fun.
+Join in the celebration of the 2019 wine harvest by participating in festivals, luncheons, dinners, crush parties, grape stomps, vineyard hikes, and even a half marathon run through Wine Country.
+We’ve collected a sampling of events for you to consider across the United States, from New York’s Finger Lakes to the hills of Sonoma, Virginia to Texas, Washington, Oregon, and Napa.
+The grapes are being brought in and harvest season is here, so make some reservations and get in on the fun.

 5901 Silverado Trail, Napa, CA 94558, (800) 575-9777

 September 28, 2019, 9 AM – 1 PM